jaidevd/pysemantic/docs/schema_ref.rst

 Here is a list of different dataset parameters that PySemantic is sensitive
 to:

-* ``path`` (Required) The path to the file containing the data.
+* ``path`` (Required, except when the ``source`` parameter is "mysql") The path to the file containing the data.
 Note that the path must either be absolute, or relative to the directory containing the schema.
 This can also be a list of files if the dataset spans multiple files.
 If that is the case, the path parameter can be specified as:

   .. code-block:: yaml